 Here's a step-by-step that will walk you through how to make a flax egg for your vegan baking.
 This recipe will replace one small egg in a recipe.
 Be sure to read all the info above and the notes below.

-- 1 tbsp ground flax seeds (see note below)
+- 1 tablespoon ground flax seeds (see note below)

-- 3 tbsp water , room termperature or lukewarm
+- 3 tablespoons water , room termperature or lukewarm

 Add the ground flax seeds to a small bowl, first.